The Day the Towers Came Down

 Every one of my classmates had puzzled looks.
 What was going on?
 What was my teacher talking about?
 Planes were just randomly crashing?
 I guess my teacher noticed our confusion.
 She walked towards the back of the classroom where a television was set in the corner.
 She turned it on and found a news station.
 That was when I saw the reality of what she was trying to explain.

 The South Tower had already collapsed.
 Gasps came from my classmates as that moment was replayed.
-The cloud of smoke and debris resembled a monster.
+The cloud of smoke and debris seemed like a monster.
 The North Tower was still on fire.
 A cameraman had zoomed into the top windows.
 I assumed debris were falling until the camera zoomed in.
 It was a human!
 People were jumping to their deaths!
 Why?
 Couldn’t the FDNY save them?
 We watched people covered in dust, running in different directions; the NYPD and FDNY doing what they can to rescue civilians.
 The scene transitioned to Washington D.C.
-Part of the Pentagon was destroyed.
+Part of the Pentagon wall was down.
 The shot moved on to a burnt field in Pennsylvania where the fourth plane had crashed.
-Viewing all those images gave me a horrid feeling in my stomach.
+Viewing all those images gave me have a terrible feeling in my stomach.
+Why were we under attack?
+What had we done?
+It was all happening so fast.
+A few minutes later the North Tower fell.

 My classmates and I fell silent.
 Some of them cried, including me.
 Mami worked a few streets away from the Empire State building as a school aid.
 What if that was the next target?
 She was a month pregnant at the time.
 Where was she?
 Was she ok?
 Will she come home?
 A staff member came in and asked my teacher to turn off the television.
 She shook her head.
 I had no clue why she wanted us to see it.
 I thought about the Kindergartners.
-Surely, they weren’t watching this?
+Surely, they weren’t watching this.

 By sunset I heard someone fumbling to open the apartment door.
 Papi ran to open it.
 There was Mami with her hair a little out of place and her shoes in her hand.
 She had slippers on her feet.
 Papi embraced her and I ran to hug them both.
 Mami came in and asked if I was alright.
 I nodded.